rkgofiitk/academic-issues.github.io/Topics/AI, ML & Data Science.md

 - Showing that practical computerized products can use the methods that humans use.

 The first one tries to model human brain where certain elements are unexplained (not understood) and dublicated as black box.
 He recognizes that
 "writing game-playing programs is harmless and builds capabilities".
 However, it may be dangerous if practical products mimics human methods.
+He cites the example of Captch based recognitions work because the character recoginition has not be solved prorammatically.
 The programs that imitating humans intuitions are not always the best way of problem solving with computers.
 He concludes that his impressions about AI techniques are old, the lessons they taught him remain relevant today.